harbaum/MiSTeryNano/board/keyboard/README.md

 to derive the various variants from a small set of designs.
 This also exports [STL files](stl) for printing as well as [WRL files](wrl) for rendering in kicad.

+The image at the top shows they keyboard with US keycaps as currently designed.
+The PCB supports the international key right to the left shift key as well.
+In the US variant it's covered by the bigger keycap of the left shift key.